 It is possible the bleeding could still be from your guinea pig's uterus, but if that's the case, it is not normal.
 She may have a serious problem with her ovaries, uterus, or even her bladder.
 Infections, tumors, and uroliths (bladder stones) are some issues that can cause bleeding.

 Bladder stones, also known as uroliths, are also common in cavies.
 Bladder stones are caused when microscopic crystals in the bladder clump together to form a stone.
 These crystals are formed from changes in the pH of the urine and some research suggests that a diet high in calcium is also at fault.
-Surgery is the only alternative to removes stones too large to pass through the urethra.
-Your exotics vet will rule out bladder stones by taking radiographs.
+Surgery is the only alternative to remove stones too large to pass through the urethra.
+An exotics vet will rule out bladder stones by taking radiographs.

 Urinary Tract Infection

 An infection in the urinary tract and cystitis (inflammation of the bladder) can cause blood to pass in the urine.
-You may see blood tinged bedding or drips when she isn't trying to urinate may have pet owners thinking that the bleeding is coming from the uterus but it could be from her urine instead.
-If a cavy urinates on a non-porous surface, such as a hard kitchen floor or empty plastic litterbox, try to collect the urine with a syringe or pipette to bring to an exotics vet.
+Sightings of blood tinged bedding or drips appearing when she isn't trying to urinate may have pet owners thinking that the bleeding is coming from the uterus, but it could be from her urine instead.
+If a cavy urinates on a non-porous surface, such as a hard kitchen floor or empty plastic litter box, try to collect the urine with a syringe or pipette to bring to an exotics vet.
 The doctor will test the urine for an infection and confirm the guinea pig has a UTI (urinary tract infection) or cystitis.